Getting Started

 To use it:

-• Odigos UI - In Create Scheme field, select the the Skip Option.
+• Odigos UI - Unselect the Create Scheme checkbox field.

-• Destination K8s Manifest - Set the CLICKHOUSE_CREATE_SCHEME setting to value Skip.
+• Destination K8s Manifest - Set the CLICKHOUSE_CREATE_SCHEME setting to value false.

 The benefit of this option is that you have full control over the schema, and can optimize it for your specific use case.